Predictably, every fall I do the same things:

 From the Pacific to the Rockies

-Living in Southern California for three years, the barely shifting of seasons didn’t bother me.
+Living in Southern California for three years, the barely shifting of seasons from summer to autumn didn’t bother me.
 While the natives in my office would bundle up when the thermometer dropped to 68, I added a cardigan.
 “Aren’t you freezing?”
 They would ask.
-I would laugh and say, “I’m from Pennsylvania, remember?”
+I laughed, “I’m from Pennsylvania, remember?”

-The Beartooth Mountains—the vast backdrop to the town—start to show white peaks as high-altitude snows drift upon them.
+The Beartooth Mountains—the vast backdrop to the town of Red Lodge—show white peaks as high-altitude snows drift upon them.
 Fireplaces burn logs of cottonwoods, lodgepole, and ponderosa pines.
 The smells provide a welcome perfume as you take a deep breath and acknowledge: Winter is coming.
-I wax poetic.

 Raking Aspen leaves,

 Birch-white trunks glimmer in the bright sunshine.